 Tuition and fees

 Summer Young Scholars will be assessed traditional undergraduate summer tuition rates.
-Please see Tuition and Fees page for details.
+Please see the Tuition and Fees page for details.